The 20 Best Getaways for 4th of July Weekend

 Where to stay: If a locally-themed hotel is what you’re looking for, the Best Western Route 66 Rail Haven comprises eight sandstone units dating back to the 1930s and the heyday of Route 66.
 Go full kitsch with an overnight in the Elvis Room, the Marilyn Monroe Room, or the Wild Bill Hickok room.
 Combine it with a Route 66 road trip for a big slice of Americana.

 The city that played an integral role in the American Revolution is also the site of the famed Boston Harborfest, a multiday festival that includes live entertainment, special Freedom Trail walks, and a Changing of the Guard that will transport you back to 1775 as watch “colonists” interact with “British soldiers.”
-At press time, the city was still evaluating how they would celebrate in safe fashion for 2021, but historically there’s been a large parade with marching bands and floats that culminates at the Old State House with a reading of the Declaration of Independence and a concert by the world-famous Boston Pops leading up to a fantastic fireworks display.
+Historically there’s been a large parade with marching bands and floats that culminates at the Old State House with a reading of the Declaration of Independence and a concert by the world-famous Boston Pops leading up to a fantastic fireworks display.

 Where to stay: Situated along the Charles River, the Royal Sonesta is in an ideal location for experiencing both Cambridge and Boston, not to mention a prime spot for watching the fireworks from the banks of the river while the Boston skyline becomes illuminated.
 Plus, the hotel is pet-friendly, so you can bring Rover with you to celebrate!